12 Bucket-List Things to Do in Martha’s Vineyard (Local Favorites)

 Tucked away in West Tisbury, Polly Hill Arboretum is a must-visit for nature lovers.
 This 70-acre botanical garden is home to rare and exotic trees, colorful flower gardens, and peaceful walking trails.
 Founded by horticulturist Polly Hill, the arboretum showcases plants from around the world that thrive in Martha’s Vineyard’s unique climate.
 You’ll find towering magnolias, vibrant azaleas, and even a hand-planted redwood tree.

 Wandering through the gardens, I was struck by the sheer variety of plant life.
 Informational plaques along the trails make it easy to learn about the different species, and guided tours offer even deeper insights.
+It’s especially magic during fall on the Cape, when the leaves change colors.
 Whether you’re a plant enthusiast or just looking for a quiet place to relax, Polly Hill Arboretum is a peaceful escape from the island’s busier attractions.
 Bring a camera—there’s no shortage of beautiful spots here.

 Polly Hill Arboretum is one of the amazing things to do in Martha's Vineyard.